 [5] Add the flavour base.

-Once the vegetables are cooked through, add the dried wakame seaweed and kombu dashi (kelp stock).
+Once the vegetables are cooked through, add the dried wakame seaweed and powdered kombu dashi if you are making it without kelp stock.

 [6] Dissolve the miso.